NotArb/Jupiter/releases-wip/docker-jupiter/README.md

 **Before continuing**, edit the `mount/jupiter-config.toml` file to your liking.<br>

+_To make Jupiter listen on a different port, you must edit the `PORT` value in the build script._

 **Unix:** Run the `build.sh` file.<br>

 **Windows:** Run the `run.bat` file.
 (COMING SOON)<br>